 As with the Chelsea kit, no matter how disgusting it is, there’s always going to be at least one person who likes it.
 But there’s no way anyone can appreciate these awful muscle museum monstrosities from Italian club Reggina back in 2012, surely!?
 We do like the story behind them at least.
 Specially produced for their ‘Reggio di Calabria’ derby game against sworn enemies Crotone, they were meant to inspire the players to go into battle against their fierce rivals.

 Known lovingly as the ‘Electric Hoops’ kit, Huddersfield released this tragedy back in 1991 when they were in the old Third Division and you could get away with such things.
 But what we can’t get our head around is the club deciding to bring it back as the Third kit for the 2017/2018 season with some sort of ironic sentiment.
 We’re not saying we’re happy they’ve finally been relegated but…

 Maybe it’s just something about yellow & green which means you’ll always find a Norwich or Australian kit in a ‘worst football kit’ list, but this one from Down Under in 1990 really takes the proverbial crap biscuit.
 Just no.

 Estonia, 1996 (Goalkeeper)

 Estonia and the Aztecs go hand in hand, right?
 WRONG.
-At least this Estonian goalkeeper kit from 1996 has an interesting story to go with it… It was worn in the now infamous ‘One team in Tallinn’ World Cup Qualifying match against Scotland, which was incredibly abandoned after just three seconds after the Scottish protested about the kick off time and a lack of floodlights.
-The game had to be rescheduled for a date a year later!
+At least this Estonian goalkeeper kit from 1996 has an interesting story to go with it: It was worn in the now infamous ‘One team in Tallinn’ World Cup Qualifying match against Scotland, which was incredibly abandoned after just three seconds when the Scottish protested about the kick off time and a lack of floodlights.
+The game had to be rescheduled for a date a year later.

 Athletico Bilbao, 2004 (Home)